Developing on Clio

 Public App Developer Step 2: Launch your app

-After you’ve built your app, the next step is building the listing in the App Directory.
+After you’ve built your app, the next step is to complete the security questionnaire.
+Once the security review is passed, we will arrange a time for you to demo your integration followed by submitting your listing in the App Directory.

 You may also opt to feature your app directly within Clio Manage by integrating with Clio Identity and allow users to SSO (single sign-on) to your app directly from their Clio accounts.

 Learn more about the guidelines and steps for launching your app →

 Learn more about featuring your app within Clio Manage →

 Public App Developer Step 3: Promote

 Upon launching your app in the App Directory, you’ll be automatically enrolled in the Clio App Partner Program to access co-marketing, sales, and product support opportunities.
 A member of our developer partnership team will reach out and work with you to ensure success.

 How to start as a private app developer

 Private apps are meant to be app built for the specific needs of a single client, or law firm.
 Some examples of when you'll want to build a private app is when you need to access the Clio API to integrate with another tool to access advanced functionalities, or when you need to migrate data from one account to another.